janraj/Networking/dsr/README.md

 <a name="ingress"></a>
 ## **1. Tier-2 Configurations.**

-This section helps to create configurations required on Ingress device for DSR topology.
+This section helps to create configurations required on the ingress device for DSR topology.

 - ### **Create a namespace  for DSR.**